konohiroaki/java8-code-kata/readme.md

 Most tests are annotated with `@Easy` which means those tests only requires basic knowledge.

-Tests annotated with `@Difficult` expect you to think a lot :grin:
+Tests annotated with `@Difficult` are more difficult. :grin:

 ## Where are the answers?